Do I Need to Hire A Workers’ Compensation Lawyer?

 The Workers’ Compensation system was put in place so that employers and employees would have an efficient and speedy alternative to the court system when workers are injured on the job.
 In the best-case scenario, a minor injury that occurs at work can be resolved through the system, paying the injured worker for his/her medical costs and compensating them for any time they may have missed from work as a result.

 But what if your case isn’t so straightforward?
 Should you hire a lawyer?

 Below are some situations where you may want to consult an experienced workers’ compensation attorney:

 You’re not familiar with the workers’ compensation system

 To the uninitiated, the workers’ compensation process can seem overwhelming.
 Those who file for compensation often feel inundated with paperwork and forms that must be properly completed and returned in a timely fashion.
-You may also be concerned about your rights, what you should or shouldn’t say and how to take the proper steps in your case.
-An experienced workers’ compensation attorney is familiar with the intricacies of the claims process and can assist you in completing the many required forms, ensuring that all of your injuries, no matter how minor, are properly documented and submitted.
+You may also be concerned about your rights, what you should or shouldn’t say, and how to take the proper steps in your case.
+An experienced workers’ compensation attorney is familiar with the intricacies of the claims process and can assist you in completing the many required forms, ensuring that all your injuries, no matter how minor, are properly documented and submitted.

 The insurance company denies your claim

 If the insurer denies your claim, as they often do, you would do well to consult with an attorney.
 The insurance company is hoping that you won’t appeal the judge’s decision, and too often that’s exactly what happens.
 You should be aware that most employers pay workers’ compensation insurance premiums to an outside insurance company.
 Insurance companies are in the business of making a profit, like any other business, and will therefore try to pay out as little as possible on each claim.
 A workers’ compensation attorney will work with you to collect the necessary evidence, arrange for medical examinations to be performed and represent you before the Workers’ Compensation Board, if necessary, to make sure you receive the benefits you’re entitled to.